 I attended the University of Connecticut, where I received my bachelor’s degree in psychology.
 In 1993 and 1995 I earned the Master of Arts and my doctoral degree in Clinical Psychology, also at UConn.

-I completed an NIMH postdoctoral fellowship in 1997 at Brown University, at the E.P.
+I completed an NIMH postdoctoral fellowship in 1997 at Brown University in Providence, RI, at the E.P.
 Bradley Hospital Sleep and Chronobiology Laboratory.
-I also had a private practice, seeing sleep and anxiety patients at Rhode Island Hospital’s Department of Psychiatry.
-I accepted a full time position there as staff psychologist for one year, and then moved into a teaching position.
-I currently hold a license in clinical psychology in the state of New York and have a small private practice.
+I also had a private practice, seeing sleep and anxiety patients at Rhode Island Hospital’s Department of Psychiatry, where I worked as a staff psychologist before moving into a teaching position.
+I currently hold a license in clinical psychology in the state of New York.

 M.A., Ph.D., Clinical Psychology